What is Rotator cuff syndrome?

-The rotator cuff is made up of muscles and tendons.
+The rotator cuff is made up of three main muscles and tendons.
 It holds the top of the upper arm into the shoulder joint (socket).
-A rotator cuff injury is when one or more of these muscles are torn.
-The rotator cuff may be torn a little or the whole cuff may be torn.
+Rotator cuff syndrome is when one or more of these muscles are torn.
+With rotator cuff syndrome, the muscles may be torn a little or the whole muscle could be torn in two.
 Healing time depends on how bad the tear or injury is to the cuff.
 Most torn rotator cuffs occur in the arm that is used most.

 Signs and Symptoms of RTS: